 Katrin Köster | Kreiszeitung | June 11, 2021

 They were applauded, praised and admired.
-But the ultimate consequence is missing: the financial recognition of the achievements of the employees of the Helios Niedersachsen clinics, which, in addition to five others, also include the two houses in Nienburg and Stolzenau.
+But the ultimate consequence is missing: the financial recognition of the achievements of the employees of the Helios Niedersachsen hospitals, which, in addition to five others, also include the two houses in Nienburg and Stolzenau.

 Götz Hamann and Karsten Polke-Majewski | Zeit Online | May 11, 2021

 Helios, the largest private hospital chain in Germany, is cutting jobs for medical staff and at the same time making clever use of the COVID-19 state aid.
 What does that mean for patients?

 Germany: Silent protest at the Helios Klinikum Pforzheim - applause does not pay rent